sarahalajlan/sarahalajlan/README.md

 ## Get to Know Me

-🎓 I'm a Computer Science student, currently on a journey of learning and mastering a diverse set of technologies:
+🎓 I'm a Senior Computer Science student, currently on a journey of learning and mastering a diverse set of technologies:

 - 🚀 Exploring the world of mobile app development with **Flutter**, **Swift**, and **Kotlin**.
 - 🔥 Building dynamic and scalable applications using **Firebase**.